 The second of the weekly sessions is a Worksite session where participants get the chance to apply learned skills in a real work environment through job shadowing.
 Participants sample jobs at a minimum of 4 different employers throughout the community, gaining work experience in a variety of job sectors while exploring their career interests, building their resume and gaining transferrable skills.
 EW aims to increase community engagement by expanding workplace hiring and accommodation practices and empowering individuals to build skills, reach employment goals and develop confidence.

 After the Structured Learning and Job Sampling sessions, participants begin the final phase of Labour Market Participation.
 The final phase of the program supports the transition from weekly programming and job sampling to active job seeking and employment.
-The support in this phase will vary by program location and is individualized.
-An additional 3 months is expected and given to participants of this program.
+The support in this phase will vary by program location and is individualized; participants can expect regular check-ins for 1 year.